-The parking area to the rear of Kirkgate (Robin Hoods Yard) is currently a residents only parking area.
-Any future use or enhancement of the site should ensure appropriate natural surfaces with existing trees are retained and managed.
+The parking area to the rear of Kirkgate (Robin Hood Yard) is currently a residents' only parking area.
+Any future use or enhancement of the site should ensure appropriate natural surfaces with existing trees retained and managed.
 Glimpsed views from Kirkgate and Riverside South-west should be maintained and enhanced.

-To provide suitable parking facilities for residents and to ensure that this element of the conservation area retains its backland character and appearance.
+To ensure that this element of the conservation area retains its backland character and appearance.